Language Features

 While it appears that the value of x has changed, what actually occurred is the creation of a new variable with the same name, which shadowed (opens in a new tab) the previous x variable.

-In most shadowing scenarios, the result would be identical to what you'd expect in languages such as Javascript or Python.
+In most cases, shadowing behaves identically to what you'd expect in languages like JavaScript or Python.

 One case where shadowing matters is closures: